dan-rodrigues/icestation-32/README.md

 A simulator using SDL2 and its documentation is included in the [/simulator](simulator/) directory.

+Demo software and simulator screenshots are included in the [/software](software/) directory.

 ## TODO

 * A better README file!